iamramtripathi/iamramtripathi.github.io/about.md

 ### About This Page

 Hello!
 My name is Ram and I'm a fundamentally inquisitive person.
-Hence, from time to time, I embark on different endeavors (intellectual, creative, physical) and I would love to share some of my experiences with you all.
+Hence, from time to time, I embark on different endeavors (intellectual, creative, physical) and I would love to share some of my experiences here.

 ### About Me